maheshasn93/JavaScript-PracticeCodes/README.md

 ---

 ### ** Repository Structure**
-- **Day-wise Folders**: Each day's learning material is organized into separate folders for easy navigation.
 - **Code Examples**: Practical examples discussed during the session.
 - **Practice Problems**: Challenges to enhance your understanding.
 ---